orb-community/pktvisor/README.md

 ### Command Line UI Usage

 The command line UI (`pktvisor-cli`) connects directly to a pktvisord agent to visualize the real time stream summarization, which is by default a sliding 5 minute time window.
-It can also connect to a remote agent.
+It can also connect to an agent running on a remote host.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-cli -h